 The 19 month research project will incorporate four key elements:

 - Landscaping studies of small-scale sanitation systems in India and Nepal.

 - Detailed socio-economic evaluation, cost-benefit and Life Cycle Analysis of selected systems (including sampling campaigns).

 - Institutional analysis

 - Policy recommendations to improve the regulatory framework, system design implementation and O&M guidelines based on evaluation findings.

 Research or implementation partners: BORDA Germany, IIT Madras, ENPHO (Nepal) and NMBU (LCA Partner)

-Asia & Pacific Bill & Melinda Gates Foundation Constructed wetlands Decentralised wastewater treatment (e.g. DEWATS) Operation, maintenance and sustainable services Practitioners Researchers and other Specific to one or several countries Technology comparisons Treatment of wastewater or greywater University, education or research institution
+Asia & Pacific Bill & Melinda Gates Foundation Constructed wetlands Decentralised wastewater treatment (e.g. DEWATS) India Nepal Operation, maintenance and sustainable services Other Practitioners Specific to one or several countries Technology comparisons Treatment of wastewater or greywater University, education or research institution

 Eawag (Swiss Federal Institute for Aquatic Science and Technology)